eclipsesource/tabris-decorators/README.md

 }
 ```

-### findAll(WidgetType, selector)
+### @findAll(WidgetType, selector)

-Returns an instance of `WidgetCollection` with all descendants matching the given type and selector.
+Lets the property return an instance of `WidgetCollection` with all descendants matching the given type and selector.
 If the property type is a parameterized collection (e.g. `WidgetCollection<Composite>), it is the developers responsibility to ensure that the parameter matches the type given in the decorator.

 ```js
 get someChildren(): any {
   return this.find(selector).filter(WidgetType);
 }
 ```

+## getters

+### @getById

+Lets the property return the descendant with the same id as the property name.
+Unlike the finder decorators, `getById` is very strict.

+ * It can only be applied on widget classes that (directly or indirectly) extend `Composite`.
+ * It will search for a matching child exactly once, after `append` is called the first time on the widget instance.
+ * It will always return the same child, even if it is disposed or removed.
+ * It will throw if there is no match, more than one, or if the type is not correct.